Joe Gallo: Aftermath

 Gallo's funeral was held under police surveillance; his sister Carmella declared over his open coffin that "the streets are going to run red with blood, Joey!"
 Looking for revenge, Albert sent a gunman from Las Vegas to the Neapolitan Noodle restaurant in Manhattan, where Yacovelli, Alphonse Persico and Gennaro Langella were dining.
 However, the gunman did not recognize the mobsters and shot four innocent diners instead, killing two of them.
 After this assassination attempt, Yacovelli fled New York, leaving Persico as the new boss.
-The Colombo family, led by the imprisoned Persico, was plunged into a second internecine war which lasted for several years, until a 1974 agreement allowed Albert and his remaining crew to join the Genovese family.
+The Colombo family, led by the imprisoned Persico, was plunged into a second internecine war, which lasted for several years, until a 1974 agreement allowed Albert and his remaining crew to join the Genovese family.

 An increasingly paranoid Luparelli fled to California, then contacted the Federal Bureau of Investigation and reached a deal to become a government witness.
 He implicated the four gunmen in the Gallo murder.
 However, police could not bring charges against them; there was no corroborating evidence and Luparelli was deemed an unreliable witness.
 No one was ever charged in Gallo's murder.

 In October 1975, the New York City Department of Water Resources began to replace the sewer on the "Gallo block" of President Street with a system designed to connect to a new sewage treatment plant in Red Hook.
-When a house at 21 President Street collapsed on December 3, 1975 (resulting in the death of one man), all work on the project stopped for more than eighteen months, leaving an "open trench in the middle of the street [...] braced with steel and filled with stagnant water" due to an ensuing pump failure; this compromised the foundations of every building on the block and the remaining buildings on an adjoining stretch of Carroll Street, compounding the effects of probable earlier damage stemming from the construction of the Brooklyn–Battery Tunnel and the depressed alignment of the Brooklyn–Queens Expressway on nearby Hicks Street.
+When a house at 21 President Street collapsed on December 3, 1975, all work on the project stopped for more than eighteen months, leaving an "open trench in the middle of the street, [...] braced with steel and filled with stagnant water" due to an ensuing pump failure; this compromised the foundations of every building on the block and the remaining buildings on an adjoining stretch of Carroll Street, compounding the effects of probable earlier damage stemming from the construction of the Brooklyn–Battery Tunnel and the depressed alignment of the Brooklyn–Queens Expressway on nearby Hicks Street.

 Gallo crew member Frank DiMatteo has speculated that "lawyers and corrupt politicians [...] decided to turn the whole block into a stinking shithole until no one could live there anymore" in an effort to rid the area — by now convenient to the gentrifying enclaves of Carroll Gardens and Cobble Hill — of remaining Gallo associates.
 According to DiMatteo, only four buildings on the block were owned by the Gallo crew: "The rest were all owned by innocent people who'd had those buildings in their families for generations. [...]
 The Law didn't care.
 They got what they wanted."
-As many as 33 buildings on the block were subsequently condemned and replaced with new housing, with none of the Gallo-era buildings extant today.
+As many as thirty-three buildings on the block were subsequently condemned and replaced with new housing; none of the Gallo-era buildings are extant today.